-Decorator for registering a function as an event handler.
+Decorator for registering a function as a block hit handler.

-This decorator is used to mark a function as an event handler which will be called for any events indicating a block has been hit while main_loop() is executing.
+This decorator is used to mark a function as an event handler which will be called for any events indicating a block has been hit while $main_loop()$ is executing.
 The function will be called with the corresponding BlockHitEvent as the only argument.